The whole is greater than the sum of its parts.

 Research Interests

-3. Drought trends and characteristics.
+3. Examine Global Drought Trends and Characteristics.

 Conference Papers